A Personal, Thoughtful Approach

 Focusing attention and budget on fixing the big frustrations first, and only then looking at other areas, is critical to a great outcome

-Often, a few tweaks is all it needs (although sometimes a complete redesign is warranted)
+Often, a few tweaks is all that’s needed (but sometimes a complete redesign is warranted)

 Positioning, working height, accessibility, flow and storage are common themes to address at the design stage